monstagorilla/otdata/docs/apiSections.md

 ## Live Data

-You can retrieve the current data or a history of datasets within a specified time interval.
+You can retrieve the latest data or a history of datasets within a specified time interval.
 The data consists of:

 - Position and movement data
 - Driver and passenger information
-- CAN and FMS data
+- CAN data
 - Diagnostic trouble codes (DTC)

-- Temperature data
-- IO status
-- Driver behaviour
+## ETA
+You can retrieve the latest ETA or a history of ETAs within a specified time interval.
+An ETA data set consists of an actual ETA for the corresponding drive and a time window for estimated deviations in conjunction with a confidence level.

 ## Tour Management
 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': { 'fontFamily': 'Source Sans Pro'}}}%%
 graph TB